-It had been a brutal sight.
+It was a brutal sight.
 Three men crucified outside of Jerusalem.
 Naked.
 Bleeding.
 Hanging.
 Screaming in pain and gasping for breath.

 Everyone from servant girls to politician’s wives knew about it.
 The crowds that had previously laid their cloaks on the road did not foresee this.
 The disciples themselves were stunned and scattered.